What If H1B Visa Administrative Processing for A Long Time?

 No. The mandamus litigation will be continued until the U.S. consulate reaches a final decision on your H1B visa application.

-- Do I need to inform my existing H1B lawyer if I file mandamus litigation?
+- Do I need to inform my existing H1B lawyer or employer if I file mandamus litigation?

 - Can any immigration lawyer file federal mandamus litigation?